 ISO routinely conducts assessments of each fire agency in the United States, rating agencies on a scale 1 to 10.
 Class 1 represents an exemplary fire suppression program, while Class 10 indicates that the area's program does not meet ISO's minimum criteria.
-There is a possible score of 105.5 points from the total of the four categories listed above.
-An agency needs a score of at least 90 to receive a PPC of Class 1; Tiburon Fire District most recently scored 100.73.

-The Government Finance Officers Association of the United States and Canada (GFOA) awarded the Certificate of Achievement for Excellence in Financial Reporting to the District for its CAFR for the fiscal year ended June 30, 2019.
-This was the eighth year the District has received this prestigious award.
-In order to be awarded a Certificate of Achievement, the District must publish an easily readable and efficiently organized comprehensive annual financial report.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded the Certificate of Achievement for Excellence in Financial Reporting to the District for its Annual Comprehensive Financial Report for the fiscal year ended June 30, 2020.
+This was the ninth year the District has received this prestigious award.
+In order to be awarded a Certificate of Achievement, the District must publish an easily readable and efficiently organized annual comprehensive financial report.
 This report must satisfy both generally accepted accounting principles and applicable legal requirements.

 The Certificate of Achievement is valid for a period of one year only.
-The District believes that our current comprehensive annual financial report continues to meet the Certificate of Achievement Program's requirements and will be submitting it to the GFOA to determine its eligibility for another certificate.
+The District believes that our current annual comprehensive financial report continues to meet the Certificate of Achievement Program's requirements and will be submitting it to the GFOA to determine its eligibility for another certificate.